HOW I ENTERED THE WAVE STATE

 "IT WAS THE EVENT THAT WOULD BRING ABOUT A SEEMINGLY PERMANENT NEGATIVE SHIFT IN MY STATE."

 The human body is extremely resilient and can handle a lot of stress and abuse without breaking down.
 When people are in a high stress STATE, often there is a single event which can push them overboard— it can be a divorce, the loss of a loved one, a career change, an illness, accident or injury.
 These usually lead to changes in the body and mind.
 Often, these changes are chalked up to aging.
 Things like joint pain, back pain, frequent headaches, changes in skin quality, hair loss, accelerated aging, feeling achy when moving, chronic fatigue, unhealthy body weight, heartburn, digestive issues, low libido, poor sleep quality, lack of zest for life, anxiety and depression—to name a few.
 It should be obvious, but to many it’s not— these changes are not normal.
 They are a sign that your body is out of balance, they are a sign that you are not in the right STATE.
 In the years following this surfing accident my health slowly declined on every level.
 I spent several years in the wrong STATE.
 I experienced many changes in my body and in my mind.
-I was completely disconnected from my soul.
+I was completely disconnected from my spirit.
 I thought this was all normal.
 I was approaching 30, I wasn’t supposed to feel as good as I used to.

 "I WAS APPROACHING 30, I WASN'T SUPPOSED TO FEEL AS GOOD AS I USED TO."